mudk-ux/Mathematical-Framework-for-Artificial-General-Intelligence/simulation/README.md

 ## Theoretical Foundation

-This implementation is based on the theoretical framework described in "Steps Towards AGI," which proposes a mathematical encoding of synthetic intelligence through:
+This implementation is based on the theoretical framework described in "Steps Toward AGI," which proposes a mathematical encoding of synthetic intelligence through:

 - Strategic field formation and propagation
 - Mass-action interpretation of Nash equilibrium